 Q. What are the small light aluminum colored marks on the ends of my motor case?

 A. Those are rack marks.
 Loki Research parts are Type 3 (AKA hardcoat) anodized.
 This superior process runs a lot more electrical current through the part being anodized than the type 2 decorative process requires.
-The parts must be held very tightly or the part can get electrically burned if it ever breaks contact.
-When the entire process is complete and the part is removed from the racks, they often leave a very small bright spot on the surface right where the part was held.
+The parts must be held very tightly or it can get electrically burned if it ever looses contact.
+When the entire process is complete and the part is removed from the racks, it often leaves a very small bright spot on the surface right where the part was held.
 The larger and heavier the part, the larger the rack mark can be.

 Q. What type of snap ring pliers should I buy and where can I get them?